-Daily contests will take place in the Meadowlark Building.
-Events will be during the hours the building is open and are sponsored by the 4-H Council.
+The daily contests will take place in the Meadowlark Building.
+Contests will be held during the hours the building is open and they are sponsored by the 4-H Council.

-Supplies and specific rules will be handed out in the Meadowlark Building the day of each event
+Supplies will be handed out in the Meadowlark Building the day of each event.